Florence-Njeri/APISecurity/docs/security-threats.md

 A website An XSS attack is one where the attacker injects browser-side scripts into a trusted website's webpages.
 An authenticated user to a system may receive a link to the website with some script embedded into it.
 If the app doesn't do proper data sanitization, the attackers script gets executed on the users browser.
 The attacker is then able to steal the data e.g cookie, PII etc they want to meet their objectives.

 CIA Triad affected: **Integrity**, **Confidentiality**

+In the next section, you'll learn how to mitigate these threats.